 - AIT is active in many standards of IEC TC56 "Dependability" and IEC T65 (Industrial-process measurement, control and automation, particularly in the functional safety and cybersecurity area of interest, and the smart manufacturing standards), both in international and national level.
 The same applies to AI standards (ISO/IEC JTC1 SC42 and CEN/CLC JTC21, on national and partial on international level (Functional safety and AI - TS 22440, Human-machine teaming ISO/IEC AWI TR 42109, Cybersecurity and AI - CEN/CLC JTC21 WG5), in robotics and safety of machinery.
-IoT and Digital Twin is covered on national level.)
-Automotive standards around ISO TC22 SC32 are covered as well on both levels: WG08 functional safety (ISO 26262 Ed3, ISO 21448 SotiF, WG 11 Cybersecurity engineering (partial as "ISO/SAE"), WG 12 SW Update, WG 13 from the beginning (Automated Driving Systems (ADS), already in TR 4804, now TS 5083). - Infineon Technologies (IFAG, IFAT, IFD, IFI) are active in IEC TC56, JEDEC, IEC TC47 and standards like IEC 63492-1, 60747-xx, IEC TC109 IEC 60664 and other semiconductor standards, besides other standardization activities like in AEC. - CSIC is active in several ISO/IEC JTC1 SC42 standards. - SIGN is, besides its chairing position in IEC SC34A WG4, active also in SC34 B, C and D, and KDE 221.6.x on national level.
-For EMC standards, they are active in IEC TC77 and CISPR. - UNIBO, besides its chairmanship, is active also in ARP 7374, 7375.
+IoT and Digital Twin is covered on national level.

+Automotive standards around ISO TC22 SC32 are ell covered as well on both levels: WG08 functional safety (ISO 26262 Ed3, ISO 21448 SotiF, WG 11 Cybersecurity engineering (partial as "ISO/SAE"), WG 12 SW Update, WG 13 from the beginning (Automated Driving Systems (ADS), already in TR 4804, now TS 5083).

+- Infineon Technologies (IFAG, IFAT, IFD, IFI) are active in IEC TC56, JEDEC, IEC TC47 and standards like IEC 63492-1, 60747-xx, IEC TC109 IEC 60664 and other semiconductor standards, besides other standardization activities.
+IFAT (Austria) as co-chair of the national EG56 Committee (for IEC TC56) is involved in starting a discussion about a possible standard for remaining useful life (RUL) and attended the Plenary meeting November 2025 in Tokyo in person.